 - Formality: Business Casual

 When John Peters created Amberjack, he sought to introduce a versatile shoe that was both affordable and comfortable.
-He teamed up with designer John Kraljevich who had worked with brands like Allen Edmonds and Coach.
-Check out its full story with our review.
+He teamed up with designer John Kraljevich, who had worked with brands like Allen Edmonds and Coach.
+(Check out their full story with our review.)

 Together, they created The Original, a hybrid shoe that marries traditional craftsmanship with the latest athletic footwear technology.
-Its stylish design is ideal for business casual wear.
+The result is a stylish design that is ideal for business casual wear.

-As well as its distinctive aesthetic, the shoe features a removable footbed with heat-activated arch support, which is three times thicker than similar brands.
-Just keep in mind that Amberjack tends to run a little large so be sure to order a half-size smaller than usual.
+As well as its distinctive aesthetic, the Amberjack Original features a removable footbed with heat-activated arch support three times thicker than similar brands.
+After testing these out extensively, we’re delighted with how they perform.
+However, keep in mind that they tend to run a little large, so consider ordering a half-size smaller than usual.

 - Style: Penny Loafer

-As you may have gathered, loafers offer a great balance of formality between dressiness and casual wear.
+As you may have gathered, loafers offer an outstanding balance of formality between dressiness and casual wear.
 Therefore, they’re ideal for business casual wear.

-Ace Marks exudes the classic Italian bit loafer style but is far more affordable than other famous designer brands.
-It’s available in either pebble leather or smooth calfskin depending on the effect you wish to create.
+Ace Marks’ Greg exudes the classic Italian bit loafer style but is far more affordable than other famous designer brands.
+It’s available in suede or smooth calfskin, depending on the effect you wish to create.

 With socks or without, they’re very comfortable.
-The slim profile looks great with chinos or well-tailored jeans.
+Critically, their slim profile also looks great with chinos or well-tailored jeans, two business casual staples.

 - Style: Tassel Loafer

 Maglieriapelle is one of the few shoe brands that creates its shoes entirely by hand for less than $500.
-Indeed, its tassel loafers cost just $400!
+Indeed, its tassel loafers cost even less than $400!
 Although most companies like to claim that their shoes are made by hand, they’ll usually use some sort of machinery in the process.

 - Style: Bit Loafer